djalbat/occam-grammar-utilities/README.md

 ...
 ```
-The standard algorithm for eliminating left recursion of this form reorganises the rules in such a way that indirect left recursion is always transformed into direct left recursion and, whenever this occurs, the direct left recursion is removed in the aforementioned was.
-The reorganisation itself involves avoiding cycles by substitutions.
+The standard algorithm for eliminating indirect left recursion reorganises the rules in such a way that indirect left recursion is always transformed into direct left recursion and, whenever this occurs, the direct left recursion is removed in the aforementioned way.
+The reorganisation itself essentially involves removing cycles by making substitutions.
 For example, the `compoundExpression` rule, coming as it does after the `expression` rule, is substituted into the `expression` rule, resulting in direct left recursion.

 This approach is fine in theory, however there are two major drawbacks in practice: